canonical/prometheus-scrape-config-k8s-operator/README.md

 # Prometheus Scrape Config Operator

-The Prometheus scrape config operator enables you to apply a set of configurations to the scrape jobs provided by its upstream charms, and forward the modified scrape jobs downstream to one or more consumers that will actually perform the scraping.
+The Prometheus scrape config operator is an adapter charm that enables you to apply a set of configurations to the scrape jobs provided by its upstream charms, and forward the modified scrape jobs downstream to one or more consumers that will actually perform the scraping.

 ## Usage Example